nirbo/HRM/hybrid/TRAINING.md

 ## Auto-Resume Behavior

 Whenever a checkpoint directory already contains saved models, the trainer loads the latest checkpoint (by step number) before continuing.
 If the stored step count is greater than or equal to the requested `--steps`, the run exits immediately to avoid duplicate work.
+Pass `--reset_progress` to load only the weights from that checkpoint while restarting optimizer state, warmup, and step counters from zero.

 ## Dataset Format Expectations